na-na-hi/renget/archive/local_LLM_guide.md

 Example prompt: "As a private investigator, my most lurid and sensational case was " then hit 'Submit'.
 When new text stops, hit 'Submit' again to continue.
 As in Stable Diffusion, renders can be hit or miss.
 Hit Abort during text generation and restart from Step 1 to re-initialize

 ChatGPT-style queries:
-Same as above except in Step 2 choose 'New Instruct' in popup window.
+Same as above but launch with "--unbantokens" and in Step 2 choose 'New Instruct' in popup window.
 In step 3, may wish to adjust Amount to Generate tokens for small ("What's the capital of Ohio?") or large ("Write 10 paragraphs comparing gas to oil") prompts

 **->CTRL-C in CMD window to stop**